robotpy/robotpy-docs/vision/code.rst

 More information
 ----------------

-* The `WPILib screensteps documentation for cscore <http://wpilib.screenstepslive.com/s/4485/m/24194/l/682778-read-and-process-video-cameraserver-class>`_ may be useful to explain concepts (though some details are different)
+* The :doc:`WPILib documentation for cscore <frc:docs/software/vision-processing/introduction/cameraserver-class>`
+  may be useful to explain concepts (though some details are different)
 * :ref:`robotpy-cscore API documentation <cscore_api>`
 * :ref:`CSCore Troubleshooting <troubleshooting_cscore>`